-It’s official, consumers love using self service kiosks.
-In fact, 95% of Gen Z prefer using kiosks when placing orders.
-They’re quick and easy to use, and means your customers get to skip that dreaded queue for the till.
-For restaurants, they save staff time, increase order accuracy and boost customer spend.
-That’s why fast-food giants like McDonald’s and KFC have been using self service kiosks for more than a decade.
+Guests love using self service kiosks, in fact 95% of Gen Z prefer using them when placing orders.
+Discover why fast-food giants like McDonald’s and KFC have been using self service kiosks for more than a decade in our guide below.

 From LEON to YO! and Tossed, self service kiosks have become a staple piece of hospitality tech.
 And it’s official: customers love them.
 They’re fast, easy-to-use and make personalisation a breeze.
 No longer a nice-to-have, self serve kiosks are a vital part of the quick service restaurant ecosystem.

 And they’re great for operators too.
 Not only will they free up your staff, they’ll increase your average order value, improve order accuracy and cut down those long queues for the till during peak times.
 It’s no wonder, more and more operators across the sector are installing self service kiosks.
 Read on to find out seven incredible benefits, and to discover why kiosks reach their full potential as part of a unified order management system.

 What are the benefits of self service kiosks?

 1. Increase average transaction value with upsells and meal deals

 Put simply, customers spend more using self service kiosks.

 A good kiosk experience lets customers explore the whole menu, providing enticing images, thorough meal details and a full range of optional extras.
 Kiosks never forget to upsell with sides, meal deals and targeted promotions through through loyalty programmes.
 Without the pressure of people behind queuing for the till, customers have more freedom and time to browse the full menu, ensuring they get the meal they really want.

 61% of customers spend more when placing orders through kiosk solutions compared to ordering at the till.

 Increased digital adoption and ATV